-The 2020 - 2021 School Calendar is subject to change.
+The 2021-2022 School Calendar is subject to change.
 Student schedules are adjusted to accommodate holidays or staff professional development days, as indicated above.
-In the event of class cancellation or delay for inclement weather, unforeseen circumstances, or other unscheduled events, a notice will be sent through the school's text message alert system, posted through the local news channels and on social media.
+In the event of class cancellation or delay for inclement weather, unforeseen circumstances, abrupt school closure or transition to temporary remote learning, or other unscheduled events, a notice will be sent through the school's text message alert system, email, posted through the local news channels and/or on social media.
 Such cancellations may necessitate the scheduling of mandatory make-up hours on a subsequent day, particularly for clock hour programs.
 If this occurs, students will be properly notified in advance.